LukasBNordentoft/pypsa_netview/README.md

 # PyPSA NetView - Visualize PyPSA networks
 PyPSA NetView automatically creates a visual representation of a given PyPSA network, showing buses, components on buses and links between buses.
 This is intended to help understand the network that is being worked on.
-PyPSA NetView is not at all done, but feel free to look around anyways.
+PyPSA NetView is not at all done, and cant yet be installed with ```pip``` but feel free to look around anyways.

 The files required to use PyPSA NetView are located in the pypsa_netview directory, and are
 ```python